Sport

 Share

-The Court of Justice (ECJ) has ruled that decisions made by international sports governing bodies, and the International Olympic (IOC), can be legally challenged within European Union (EU) member , rather than being confined to Switzerland.
-This decision empowers national courts across the 27 EU countries to review such rulings to ensure they align with EU law and public policy.
+The European Court of Justice (ECJ) has ruled that decisions made by international sports governing bodies, including FIFA and the International Olympic Committee (IOC), can be legally challenged within European Union (EU) member states, rather than being confined to Switzerland.
+This landmark decision empowers national courts across the 27 EU countries to review such rulings to ensure they align with EU law and public policy.

-The case that to this involved Belgian soccer club RFC Seraing and Maltese Doyen Sports, who contested FIFA’s prohibition on third-party ownership of player .
+The case that led to this ruling involved Belgian soccer club RFC Seraing and Maltese investment fund Doyen Sports, who contested FIFA’s prohibition on third-party ownership of player rights.
 In 2015, they sought a review in a Brussels commercial court, questioning whether FIFA’s rules violated EU law.
-The ECJ’s decision now allows EU national courts to examine these cases, potentially challenging the supremacy of Swiss-based sports arbitration.
+The ECJ’s decision now allows EU national courts to examine these cases, potentially challenging the legal supremacy of Swiss-based sports arbitration.

-The implications of this ruling are significant for the sports , as it challenges the arbitration and avenues for legal recourse within EU jurisdictions.
+The implications of this ruling are significant for the sports industry, as it challenges the traditional arbitration model and opens avenues for legal recourse within EU jurisdictions.
 It also underscores the importance of aligning international sports regulations with EU laws, particularly concerning fundamental rights and public policy considerations.

 Share